Authors of section

 Bone scan

-Uptake of technetium-labelled phosphate compounds (TCN-MDP) is increased in areas of high vascularity, including infections and bone healing.
-With infection, a 3-phase bone scan shows increased uptake of labelling in all 3 scan phases.
+Uptake of technetium-labeled phosphate compounds (Tcm-MDP) is increased in areas of high vascularity, including infections and bone healing.
+With infection, a three-phase bone scan shows increased uptake of labeling in all three scan phases.

-Absence of uptake suggests impaired vascularity, or bone necrosis.
-Bone scanning detects increased bone remodeling which is present around all fractures for 12-24 months.
-Bone scanning can not differentiate aseptic hardware loosening from infection.
-Bone scans have little value in the early postoperative period of acute fractures.
+Absence of uptake suggests impaired vascularity or bone necrosis.
+Technetium bone scans detect increased bone remodeling which is present around all fractures for 12–24 months.
+Technetium bone scans cannot differentiate aseptic hardware loosening from infection.
+They have little value in assisting in the diagnosis of infection in the early postoperative healing period of acute fractures.

-Indium-labelled white blood cell scans are more specific for inflammation and infection.
-The illustration shows a larger area of labelling (surrounding hyperemia and inflammation with TCM-MDP than with indium white blood cell technique).
-However, false positives and false negatives still occur, and such scans can be positive in un-united fractures.
+Indium-labeled white blood cell scans are much more specific in identifying inflammation and infection.
+The illustration shows a larger area of labeling with the Tcm-MDP scan than with the indium white blood cell technique.
+False positives and false negatives can still occur in instances of non-unions.

 infection